-Many mathematical modeling problems involve discretization of continuous input functions to convert them into their discrete counterparts (García et al., 2013; Liu et al., 2002).
-The discrete functions are then piece-wise constant (0th order) or piece-wise linear (1st order) approximations of the value function.
-For example, probability density functions are typically represented as multi-dimensional histograms in the discrete domain.
-In another example, the domain of input features is discretized in order to apply a linear decision function as in logistic regression or Support Vector Machine classification.
+The discretization is useful, for example, when estimating probability density functions.
+The density functions are typically represented as multi-dimensional histograms in the discrete domain (Silverman, 1986, Chapter 2).
+Although histograms can asymptotically approximate any continuous density, the accuracy of such approximation depends on the histogram bin size (Rao, 2005, Chapter 2).
+In another example, the domain of input features is discretized in order to apply a linear decision function as in logistic regression or Support Vector Machine classification (Chapelle et al., 1999).
+The input feature discretization is a simple method to learn non-linear decision functions where algorithms essentially learn linearly parameterized rules.
 Clearly, the accuracy of the decision functions directly depends on the discretization of the feature values.
 One common difficulty in the discretization process is the choice of the discretization step which then indicates the size of the piece-wise segments, e.g. histogram bins, or parameters of the feature representation quantization.
-The parameters of the decision function are estimated in a separate subsequent process (Dougherty et al., 1995; Pele et al., 2013).
+The parameters of the decision function are typically estimated in a separate subsequent process (Dougherty et al., 1995; Pele et al., 2013).

 Most algorithms employ the simplest unsupervised discretization by choosing a fixed number of bins with the same size (equal interval width) or the same number of samples in each bin (equal frequency interval) (Dougherty et al., 1995).
 The total number of bins is tuned for a specific application balancing two opposite considerations.
 Wider bins reduce the effects of noise in regions where the number of input samples is low.
 On the other hand, narrower bins result in more accurate function approximation in regions where there are many samples and thus the effects of the noise are suppressed.
 Equal frequency intervals have been extended by using Shannon entropy over discretized space to adjust the bin boundaries (Dougherty et al., 1995).
-Apparently, using varying bin sizes during discretization can be beneficial.
+Evidently, using varying bin sizes during discretization can be beneficial.

 Supervised discretization algorithms use sample labels to improve the binning (Kerber, 1992; Dougherty et al., 1995), often in an optimization step when learning a classifier (Boullé, 2006; Fayyad and Irani, 1992; Friedman and Goldszmidt, 1996).
-One widely-adopted approach is to initially start with a large number of bins and then merging neighboring bins while optimizing a criterion function (Boullé, 2006).
-In (Boullé, 2006), the discretization is based on a search algorithm to find a Bayesian optimal interval splits using a prior distribution an a model space.
+One widely-adopted approach is to initially start with a large number of bins and then merge neighboring bins while optimizing a criterion function (Boullé, 2006).
+In (Boullé, 2006), the discretization is based on a search algorithm to find a Bayesian optimal interval splits using a prior distribution on a model space.
 In (Fayyad and Irani, 1992), the recursive splitting is based on an information entropy minimization heuristic.
 The algorithm is extended with a Minimum Description Length stopping criteria in (Fayyad and Irani, 1993) and embedded into a dynamic programming algorithm in (Elomaa and Rousu, 1999).
 These techniques introduce supervision for finding the optimal discretization but are tied to a particular classification model (Naïve Bayes, decision trees, or Bayesian Networks (Friedman and Goldszmidt, 1996; Yang and Webb, 2008)).
 As a result, they rely on local greedy optimization of the criterion function (Hue and Boullé, 2007).